-Many locals dub this weather event a "Pineapple Express" due to the storm’s Hawaiian origins and the Aloha State’s penchant for pineapples.
+Many locals call the weather event a Pineapple Express due to the storm’s Hawaiian origins and the Aloha State’s penchant for pineapples.

-The accompanying warm air will push snow levels well above average -- perhaps as high as 6,000-8,000 feet, leaving all that moisture to fall as rain in the mountains instead of snow and putting tremendous pressure on mountain-fed rivers.
+The accompanying warm air will also push snow levels far higher than average, perhaps as high as 6,000 to 8,000 feet in elevation, leaving all of the moisture to fall as rain in the mountains instead of snow and putting tremendous pressure on mountain-fed rivers and streams.